Contributor Gotchas

 Section titled “All my translation strings compile but don’t show in other languages.”Cause: Translation artifacts weren’t regenerated or weren’t committed.

-Fix: After editing YAML translation files, rebuild — the build regenerates src/generated/lv_i18n_translations.{c,h} and ui_xml/translations/translations.xml.
-These are tracked in git (not gitignored), so you must git add them explicitly before committing.
+Fix: After editing YAML translation files, rebuild — the build regenerates ui_xml/translations/translations.xml.
+It is tracked in git (not gitignored), so you must git add it explicitly before committing.
+(The legacy src/generated/lv_i18n_translations.{c,h} files are no longer generated by default — only under --emit-lv-i18n; see TRANSLATION_SYSTEM.md.)

 Reference: lesson L064.